infinityn1/fb-ads-hd-video-collector/README.md

 ## Why Use This Script?

-- **Collect HD Video URLs Easily**: Automatically finds HD video links from Facebook Ads Library.
+- **Easy HD Video URL Collection**: Automatically finds HD video links from Facebook Ads Library.
-- **No Downloads Needed**: Only saves URLs, saving bandwidth and storage.
+- **No Downloads**: Only saves URLs, reducing bandwidth and storage usage.
 - **Duplicate-Free**: Prevents writing the same URL twice.
-- **Real-Time Updates**: Shows live counts as you scroll the page.
+- **Live Updates**: Displays total found URLs in real-time while scrolling.
 - **Deep JSON Parsing**: Finds URLs even in nested GraphQL responses.
-- **Simple Setup**: Minimal dependencies and automatic Chromium management.
+- **Minimal Setup**: Simple Python script with Playwright managing Chromium.
-- **Safe**: Only collects URLs, no spamming or downloading involved.
+- **Safe**: Only collects URLs, no downloading or spamming is performed.

+---

+## How It Works

+1. Run the Python script.
+2. A Chromium browser window opens and loads the Facebook Ads Library page.
+3. Scroll manually through the page.
+The script listens for GraphQL responses.
+4. Any HD video URLs found in the responses are saved into `hd_video_urls.txt`.
+5. Terminal shows live status of total URLs found.

 ---